willpiam/elementary-cellular-automaton/ReadMe.md

 ![A graph depicting the relationship between the number of generations and the run time of the program](media/generations_vs_runtime.png)

-The following bar graph compares the run times of different versions of the program.
+The following bar graph compares the run times of different versions of the program, each with the same number of genrations (1000) and the same initial conditions.

 ![A bar graph comparing all run times](media/configurations_vs_runtime.png)

+This next graph increases the number of generations to 2000 and compares the run times of different versions of the program again.

 ## compareResults.sh